 Years 1 through 3 (strips #1 - #1051) from the critically acclaimed webcomic; plus six rarely seen, special edition strips!
 The hardcover is nearly 9" x 11" with over 380 high quality, full color pages.
+Also available on Google Play.

 The Omnibus is Finally Here!